sharad-s/react-audio-player/README.md

 #### onCanPlay {Function}
 Called when enough of the file has been downloaded to be able to start playing.
 Passed the event.

+#### onCanPlayThrough {Function}
+Called when enough of the file has been downloaded to play through the entire file.
+Passed the event.

 #### onEnded {Function}
 Called when playback has finished to the end of the file.
 Passed the event.